logzio/logzio-python-handler/README.md

  i.e. you cannot set Debug to true, without configuring all of the previous parameters as well.

 #### Serverless platforms

-In case you are using a serverless platform, you'll need to import and add the LogzioFlusher annotation before your sender function.
-To use it in the code example below, uncomment the import statement and the `import` statement and the `@LogzioFlusher(logger)` line.
+If you're using a serverless function, you'll need to import and add the LogzioFlusher annotation before your sender function.
+To do this, in the code sample below, uncomment the `import` statement and the `@LogzioFlusher(logger)` annotation line.

 #### Code Example
 ```python